masterAllen/activeGeo/README.md

 Q: Why are there some differences in the results of the evaluation?

 A: The results are highly dependent on the input data.
 We re-generated training and test data during each evaluation.
-Unluckily, the original data of the paper has been overwritten :(